martensonbj/redux-saga-workshop/README.md

+# Redux Saga WorkShop: Dinosaur.js 2017

 ## Setup

 We'll be starting from a boilerplate that already has the structure of a Redux app built out so we can dig straight into the meat of this workshop.
 I'll be using `npm` commands for my   live-coding, but if `yarn` is your jam that's cool too.

 Clone down this repository, run `npm install`, and `npm start` to see what we've got going on.
 Let's take a quick walk through of how our directory is set up.